 We adhere to the EU Code of Conduct for data centres, which stipulates a comprehensive range of best practices for data centre operators and hosting providers.
 These measures include power provision, cooling, good use of virtualisation, selection of efficient software, multiple tenders for selection of servers and much, much more.
 At present we exceed the minimum requirements to be participants of the scheme.
 Our energy efficiency measures have three main areas:

-Thirdly, we use a lot of virtualisation in the form of our ®Miniserver VM virtual dedicated servers.
+Thirdly, we use a lot of virtualisation in the form of our ®Miniserver VM virtual servers and OpenStack cloud.
 What this means is that rather than having one server (one box) doing one task we have lots of smaller virtual machines on one server each doing a task, so that we need many less machines overall.

 We actively encourage our customers to make use of our ®Miniserver VM technology through competitive pricing.
 Also our sales team's orders are not to sell a dedicated box where a virtual one will do just to bump up the sales figures.